Sudhindra Bose

-Biography
+Early life and education

-Sudhindra Bose was born in Keotkhali and studied at Dacca Jubilee School, Hashara Kalikishore High English School, Munshiganj High School, and the Comilla Victoria School and Comilla Victoria College (where his brother Satyendranath Bose became principal) of University of Calcutta from 1901-1903.
-He received a John Ings Medal and moved to the United States in 1904 and enrolled as a student at Park University, Missouri from 1904-1906.
+Sudhindra Bose was born in Keotkhali and studied at Dacca Jubilee School, Hashara Kalikishore High English School, Munshiganj High School, and the Comilla Victoria School and Comilla Victoria College (where his brother Satyendranath Bose became principal) of University of Calcutta from 1901 to 1903.
+He received a John Ings Medal and moved to the United States in 1904 and enrolled as a student at Park University, Missouri, from 1904 to 1906.
 While at the university he worked for The Daily Maroon.
 He then transferred to the University of Illinois, where he earned his B.A. in 1907 and an M.A. in English in 1909.
-Dr. Bose received a Ph.D. degree in political science from the University of Iowa in 1913.
-He died May 26, 1946 of heart disease at the age of 63, in Iowa City, Iowa.
-He married Swiss fellow-student Anne Zimmerman in 1927.
-She taught French at the University of Iowa between 1944 and 1946 and wrote a biographical note on Sudhindra following his death.

 Academic career

+Bose received a Ph.D. degree in political science from the University of Iowa in 1913.

-From 1913 until his death in 1946, Dr. Bose was an instructor in the Department of Political Science at Iowa, first as Assistant in Political Science and then as Lecturer in Oriental Politics.
+From 1913 until his death in 1946, Bose was an instructor in the Department of Political Science at Iowa, first as Assistant in Political Science and then as Lecturer in Oriental Politics.
 He wrote four books between 1916 and 1934, as well as many articles for American and Indian periodicals.

+In 1915, Bose published a rebuttal in the American Political Science Review to an article published by APSA president Frank J. Goodnow where Goodnow argued that monarchy was the most suitable form of government in China.
+Bose, on the other hand, argued that Asians yearned for democracy and challenged notions that Asians were fundamentally unlike Westerners in that regard.

-Dr. Bose was a correspondent for the Des Moines Register.
+Bose was a correspondent for the Des Moines Register.
 He spoke on the lecture circuit and traveled widely in Asia and Europe.

+Personal life

+He married Swiss fellow-student Anne Zimmerman in 1927.
+She taught French at the University of Iowa between 1944 and 1946 and wrote a biographical note on Sudhindra following his death.
+He died May 26, 1946, of heart disease at the age of 63, in Iowa City, Iowa.